loftwah/tech-101/misc/drills/3-mermaid/README.md

 * **DeployTools**: Provides tools to assist with deployments and scaling.
 It can get lists of running instances, calculate instance counts needed, and generate EC2 host names for instances.
 * **ActiveClusterTools**: Manages the "active cluster" details stored as tags on the ELB.
 It can read and write the active cluster id, branch, etc.
 * **Deploy**: Orchestrates a full deployment process, handling everything from starting initial instances to creating an Auto Scaling Group with a new AMI, switching the ELB to the new ASG, and terminating old instances.
-* **DeployStandalone**: Similar to Deploy, but designed for deploying a standalone Operoo instance.
+* **DeployStandalone**: Similar to Deploy, but designed for deploying a standalone  instance.
 * **BackgroundDeployment**: Enqueues a deployment to be run in the background by Resque.

 **Key Utility Classes**